AAG0130/Portfolio/Complementary projects/IBM AI Engineering Professional Certificate/Course 5_AI Capstone Project with Deep Learning/1_Data Loading/README.md

-# Part 1: Concrete Crack Image Classification — Data preparation
+# Part 1: Concrete Crack Image Classification — Data loading

 ## Project summary
 This notebook downloads a dataset of concrete crack images, inspects and loads example negative/positive images and prepares lists with file paths for downstream processing.
 It demonstrates image I/O with PIL/Matplotlib and basic filesystem manipulations for dataset exploration.